Can your Mac use El Capitan?

 To find your model, memory, storage, and macOS version, choose About This Mac from the Apple () menu.

-Now that macOS High Sierra is available, you should upgrade to High Sierra instead of El Capitan.
+Now that High Sierra is available, you should upgrade to High Sierra instead of El Capitan.
+For security and compatibility reasons, Apple always recommends using the latest version of macOS.

-If your Mac doesn't support High Sierra, or you're using Snow Leopard or Lion and would like to upgrade to High Sierra, you can get El Capitan from the App Store.
-If you previously downloaded El Capitan, you can also download it again from the Purchased tab of the App Store.
+If your Mac doesn't support High Sierra, or you're using Snow Leopard or Lion and would like to upgrade to High Sierra, follow these steps:

-After downloading from the App Store, the El Capitan installer opens automatically.
+- After download is complete, the installer opens automatically.
 Click Continue and follow the onscreen instructions.

 Don't have the Mac App Store?